randax/kafka-streams-workshop/README.md

 ## Before we start

+We highly recommend to run the ``./install.sh`` script before attending the workshop!
+This will download all docker images, and maven dependencies needed, and will allow you to get started quickly on the exercises.

+### Requirements

+TODO: kor mykje minne må docker ha?

 ### Add ``dockerhost`` to `/etc/hosts`

 This tutorial will refer to ``dockerhost`` as the hostname of your docker VM.
 It might be a good idea to alias it in